 You cannot add a service provider as the beneficiary

-If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you will still need an individual to withdraw the funds.
-You cannot add the funeral service or school as the beneficiary, so you or your beneficiary will need to withdraw the funds personally and then transfer the funds to the service provider outside of GoFundMe.
+If your fundraiser is raising funds to pay for a service, such as a funeral or tuition, you will still need an individual to receive the funds.
+You cannot add the funeral service or school as the beneficiary, so you or your beneficiary will need to receive the funds personally and then transfer the funds to the service provider outside of GoFundMe.

 Only one beneficiary can be added to a fundraiser

-It is not possible for more than one person to withdraw funds from a fundraiser.
-If the funds are meant to be split between more than one recipient, then it would be best for you to withdraw the funds yourself and send them to the recipients outside of GoFundMe.
+It is not possible for more than one bank account to receive funds from a fundraiser.
+If the funds are meant to be split between more than one recipient, then it would be best for you to receive the funds yourself and send them to the recipients outside of GoFundMe.

-If you have added a beneficiary and they are no longer able to withdraw, please fill out this form and our team will assist.
+If you have added a beneficiary and they are no longer able to add their bank account, please fill out this form and our team will assist.
 You can also read this article for more information about that process.